mjainamshah/phase-0-git-basics-lab/README.md

 - Initialize a new Git repository
 - Stage and commit new content
 - Create a remote repository on GitHub
-- Connect the newly created local repository with the remote on GitHub
+- Connect the newly created local repository with the remote on GitHub huh

 ## Introduction